ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 The basic Symbol prototype contains:
 * `/name` : provides the name of the object prototype for later lookup.
 * `/type` : "symbol" or "group"
-* `/graphic` : the graphic drawing element defaults (to be described later)
+* `/graphic` : the graphic drawing element defaults (described below)
-* `/mapping` : `/param`, `/set` and `/get` functions.
-    * `/param` : a sub-bundle holding user defined parameters that are mapped to and from graphic data defined in the `/set` and `/get` functions.
+* `/param` : a sub-bundle holding user defined parameters that are mapped to and from graphic data as defined in the `/script` functions.
+* `/script` : `/param`, `/set` and `/get` functions.
-    * The `/set` function takes the relative Stave object as an argument, and defines the Input mapping, from Parameter values to Graphic values.
+    * The `/set/fromOSC` functions takes the relative Stave object and time `time` as arguments, and defines the Input mapping from Parameter values to Graphic values.
+    * The `/set/fromGUI` functions takes the relative Stave object and `mouse` information arguments, and defines the Input mapping from Parameter values to Graphic values.
-    * The `/get` function takes the relative Stave object and the current time (`t`) as arguments, and defines the Output mapping, from Graphic values to Parameter values.
+    * The `/get` function takes the relative Stave object and the current time (`time`) as arguments, and defines the Output mapping, from Graphic values to Parameter values.

 #### Symbol Prototype Reference
 When a Symbol is looked up in the score it can be found by sub-bundle reference, for example: `/exampleStavePrototype./exampleSymbolPrototype` would be the address of the prototype within the `/palette` sub-bundle.